megan-owen/tree-hypothesis-testing/summer2025/readme.md

-- SturmMean :
+- SturmMean_201102.jar
-java jar file that contains code for computing (Frechet) means of a set of trees
+Java tool for computing Fréchet (Sturm) means of a set of trees.

+- gtp.jar
+Java tool for BHV tree-space geodesics (used via JPype or CLI to compute BHV distances).

-- trees_to_edge_lengths.py:
+- trees_to_edge_lengths.py

-Simulates gene trees and computes edge lengths using the SturmMean Java tool.
-Produces .tre, .csv, and mean tree summaries.
+Simulate gene trees (DendroPy), compute edge lengths via SturmMean (Fréchet mean workflow), and write outputs.

-- mean_test_gene_tree.py:
+- mean_test_gene_tree.py
-Implements a difference of means permutation test on edge lengths.
-Outputs histogram and p-value.
-Saves results in mean_test_results/. updated to save results and reject/fail to reject the null.
+Difference-of-means permutation test on edge-length features derived from the Fréchet means.

-- crossmatch_functions.py:
+- crossmatch_functions.py
-Contains code for the cross-match test based on pairwise RF distances between trees.
+Implementation of the cross-match test on a set of items given

+- crossmatch_test_gene_trees.py
+Cross-match test using weighted Robinson–Foulds (wRF) distances from DendroPy.

-- crossmatch_test_gene_trees.p:
+ - crossmatch_bhv.py
-Loads samples, computes RF distances, runs the cross-match test, and prints results.
+Cross-match test using BHV distances computed via gtp.jar through JPype.

-- compare_tests_pipeline.py
+- BHV FILE
-(WORK IN PROGRESS) Script to compare the rejection power of both tests by running them 25 times on resampled data.
-Not yet finalized.
+Practice Calls using Jpype calling Java classes we already have in a python script.

+- The mean_test_results/folder contains output from the permutation (mean) test performed across 304 loci.

+Graphs: Histograms are available for loci 1–75 and 152–304.

+CSV Results: The summary CSV (mean_test_summary.csv) includes data for all loci (1–304).
+These results summarize the p-values and test statistics used to compare the two gene tree sets.

-HOW TO GUIDE:
+HOW TO GUIDE FOR GENE TREES:

 To generate two sets of gene trees using trees_to_edge_lengths.py (which uses argparse), you can run two separate commands from the command line(terminal) like this: